LOsioChico/vite-react-ts-tailwind-template/README.md

 1. `git clone https://github.com/LOsioChico/vite-react-ts-tailwind-template.git`
 2. Modify the `package.json` file to use your project name, description, etc.
-3. Modify the `config/features.json` file to add the features you want to use
+3. Run `pnpm install` to install all of the project's dependencies
-4. Run `pnpm install` to install all of the project's dependencies (**warning:** the `config` folder will be removed after this step)
+4. After the installation is complete, the `postinstall` script will run automatically with a menu to add the features you want to use and configure the project (**warning:** the `config` folder will be removed after this step)
 5. Build the project for production: `pnpm build`
 6. Run the local development server: `pnpm dev`